The Phoenix Hotel Yogyakarta - Modern Hotel with a Classical Touch

 The price of a blangkon depends on the material being used.
 The most expensive blangkon is made from a fine handmade batik fabric, which could cost one hundreds of thousands of rupiah.

 Most of the time, Praptowiyono will ask his clients to bring their own material so he only has to make the blangkon.
 He said that if he had to buythe material on his own, his blangkon would be very expensive.
+With the limited number of customers interested in purchasing blangkon, Praptowiyono is unable to do much to improve his meager income.

+He quietly added that unlike the time when blangkon were still in their heyday, most people now only buy blangkon when they had to.
+In 1999, Kulon Progo regency's industrial development office started a program to prevent the extinction of the blangkon business.
+However, the program was more concerned with the business development aspect rather thanhuman resources.
 Under the program, blangkon craftsman received a Rp 450,000 cash injection to procure tools, such as sewing machines, thread, mats and plonco, a wooden object shaped like a man's head which is used to measure the blangkon.

-""The program will not do much to help since there are not so many young men around who can make blangkon.
+But Praptowiyono greeted the program without much enthusiasm. ""The program will not do much to help since there are not so many young men around who can make blangkon.
 Let's say there are plenty of orders coming in.
-Who is going to fill them?
+Who is going to fill them? |